A prospectus tells you (or perhaps warns you) of what you are going to get.

 1. Attempts to explain what I think we should do to live a good life ― morals and manners, in short.

 2. Poems that I have written and that have been written by others.
 I’m an old-fashioned fellow.
 I think poetry is still important in the internet age.

-3. Photographs of things that catch my eye in Chatham, Ontario, Canada, where I live.
+3. Photographs and videos of things that catch my eye in Chatham, Ontario, Canada, where I live.